 Radiologic technologists are educated in anatomy, patient positioning, examination techniques, equipment protocols, radiation safety, radiation protection and basic patient care.
-Many radiologic technologists specialize in a particular area of medical imaging, such as mammography or Computed Tomography (CT scans).
-Search for schools that provide training for this career.
+Many radiologic technologists specialize in a particular area of medical imaging, such as mammography or computed tomography (CT scans).

 Search for funding opportunities related to this career

 Search for enrichment programs related to this career